Alisa J. Baker

 A down market provides ideal circumstances for negotiating a larger stake of equity compensation as part of your pay package.
 With companies looking to conserve cash and find effective ways to recruit, retain, and motivate executives and key employees, your interest in this type of compensation may be well received.
 This article explores the possibilities you may want to consider if this opportunity arises.

 Get a sense of what you should, and should not, expect in the terms of your stock option grant.
-This survey of 300 companies looks at trends in vesting schedules, post-termination exercise rules, and other plan features.
+A major survey of companies looks at trends in vesting schedules, post-termination exercise rules, and other plan features.

 Edwin L. Miller, Jr.